srekit/custom-images/base-python/README.md

-# Base Poetry
+# Base Python

-A Docker image based on Python `3.14 slim`, configured with a non-root user for running Poetry applications.
+A Docker image based on Python `3.14 slim`, configured with a non-root user for running Python applications.

 ## Features: